 Are we in the last days?
 Some think so based on the technology required to fulfill end times prophecy like the mark of the beast being finally in place.
 Many point to the birth of a nation in the Middle East called Israel.
 A lot of people also point to signs in the earth and in the heavens and believe that the fullness of iniquity must be nearly reached.
-With the coming of all these signs of the times and others in our day, how long could we really have until the end of the age?
+With the coming of all these signs of the times and others in our day, how long could it be until the end of the age?

 As in the days of Noah

 For the coming of the Son of Man will be just like the days of Noah.

 For as in those days before the flood they were eating and drinking,

 marrying and giving in marriage, until the day that Noah entered the ark,

 and they did not understand until the flood came and took them all away;

 so will the coming of the Son of Man be.